miyamura-web/Celebal_Technologies_Internship_Assignments/README.md

 ## WEEK 1 Assignment :-

 ### Summary :-
 This SQL assignment, given during my internship, involved querying a transactional database modeled on a retail or e-commerce setup.
 It aimed to extract and analyze structured data across customers, orders, products, employees, and sales.
-The 42 queries tested core SQL skills filtering, sorting, grouping, joins, and subqueries through real-world business scenarios like identifying top customers, tracking product performance, and calculating revenue.
+The 42 queries tested core SQL skills filtering, sorting, grouping, joins, and subqueries through real world business scenarios like identifying top customers, tracking product performance, and calculating revenue.
 Overall, it provided hands on experience in business data analysis aligned with data-driven decision making.

 ### Data Source :-
 Adventure work 2022 dataset from SSMS.